joshed-io/aud/README.md

 ```

+This example plays a short middle C for 200s, a longer B for 404s, and an even longer F for 500s.

-##### Distributed systems
+##### In distributed or complex systems

-I use `aud` to understand and troubleshoot patterns within distributed systems, like the kind I work on at [Keen IO](https://keen.io).
+I use `aud` to understand and troubleshoot patterns within complex distributed systems, like the kind I work on at [Keen IO](https://keen.io).

 Our distributed backend includes [Storm](http://storm-project.net/), [Cassandra](http://cassandra.apache.org/), [Kafka](https://kafka.apache.org/), [Zookeeper](http://zookeeper.apache.org/), and more.
 These applications form a complex realtime mesh of activity, and generate a *lot* of log files in doing so.

-I use `ssh` and `aud` to listen to the whole system simultaneously.
-I get a more accurate **feeling** for what's happening by listening than by grepping for types of of text.
-As a result, I can detect errors and deviations in performance with just my ears.
-As you can imagine, this is way less exhausting than trying to read lines of text as they race by!
+I use `ssh` and `aud` as a sort of stethoscope, listening to the whole system simultaneously.
+I get a better **feeling** for what's happening this way than I could by grepping for multiple pieces of text.
+As a result, I can detect errors and deviations in performance quickly and with little cognitive effort.
+As you can imagine, listening for rhythms is way less exhausting than trying to keep up with lines of text as they race by!

 ### Contributing

-`aud` is by no means a flag on a summit, but rather a trailhead for exploring the relationship between sound, systems, and humans.
-As such, your comments and contributions are very welcome.
+`aud` is by no means a flag on a summit, but rather a trailhead for exploring the relationship between sound, systems, and human perception.
+As such, I heartily invite your comments and contributions.

 To hack on `aud`, clone or fork this repository.
 Then: